KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 https://github.com/skysafe/gr-sigmf

-## RedWing Blue format files
+## XMidas Blue format files

-BlueFiles are a proprietary file format developed by RedWing Technologies and used primarily by Signal Processing Workstation (SPW) and similar tools for RF and digital signal processing (DSP) data storage.
+BlueFiles are a file format developed for RF and digital signal processing (DSP) data storage.

 This MATLAB class is a utility to progressively read through BLUE format files.